hoddmimes/Distributor/README.md

 publisher and subscriber.

 Each distributor connection having subscribers monitors itself to examine that it does not generate too many retransmissions, constantly.
-This could typically happen if the distributor get overloaded (i.e. running out of CPU).
+This could typically happen if the distributor gets overloaded (i.e. running out of CPU).
 Receiver buffers will then be filled up and overwritten

 Three configurable parameters are used to control the nagging monitor behavior:
 - naggingWindowInterval